CutzTeam/cutz-redis-ratelimit/README.md

   - token: The Upstash Redis token.
   - time: The time duration for the ratelimit (e.g., "10 s").
   - maxRequests: The maximum number of requests allowed within the window.
+  - logging: (Optional) Enable logging for debugging purposes.
+  - whitelist: (Optional) An array of IP addresses to whitelist.
+  - blacklist: (Optional) An array of IP addresses to blacklist.
+  - blacklistConfig: (Optional) Configuration for blacklisted IPs, including block duration and message.

 #### Methods